 How can I join a Book Break group?

-Several groups are running in the Borough Libraries – click on the link to find out more about each group.
+Several groups are running in the borough, in our libraries and other community settings.
+Click on the link to find out more about each group:

 - Book Break at Brompton Library